eternal-io/museair/README.md

 - **Portable**, does NOT rely on machine-specific instructions such as SSE, AVX, CLMUL, CRC32, etc.

-- Completely **immune to blinding multiplication**, and accumulates the full 128-bit multiplication results instead of prematurely "compressing" them into 64-bit, this results in *better confusion*.
+- Completely **immune to blinding multiplication**, and accumulates the full 128-bit multiplication results instead of prematurely "compressing" them into 64-bit, this helps maintain the differentiation between consecutive states and *reduces entropy loss*.

 - **As fast as [WyHash] and its successor [RapidHash]** on bulks, but they suffer from blinding multiplication.

 - Inputs are never simply mixed with constants, and the algorithm correctly implements seeding.
 This [**prevents seed-independent attacks**](https://github.com/Cyan4973/xxHash/issues/180) and does not require additional `secret[]` to be remedied.

-- Inputs are not divided into stripes while processing, this results in *better diffusion*.
+- Inputs are not divided into stripes while processing, this results in *better confusion and diffusion*.

 - Produces either **64-bit or 128-bit** results with nearly the **same performance overhead**.

-Actually, MuseAir has two variants: `-Standard` (this suffix is ​​usually omitted) and `-BFast`.
+Actually, MuseAir has two variants: **Standard** (this suffix is ​​omitted where it does not cause confusion) and **BFast**.

-As its name suggests, the `-BFast` variant is faster but *less* immune to blinding multiplication.
+As its name suggests, the **BFast** variant is faster but *less* immune to blinding multiplication.
-("less" here means when it actually happens, it will only result in the most recent state being lost, rather than all the past state of a stripe being catastrophically lost!)
+("less" here means when it actually happens, it will only result in the most recent 8 bytes being lost, rather than all the past state of a stripe being catastrophically lost!)

 ## Benchmarks